Application Portfolio Management Foundations

 Impact and Result

-Build an APM program that is actionable and fit for size:
+Build an APM program that is ready for action and fit for size:

 Research & Tools

-1. Application Portfolio Management Foundations Deck – A guide that helps you establish your core application inventory, simplified rationalization, redundancy comparison, and modernization roadmap.
+1. Rationalize Your Application Portfolio Deck – A guide that helps you establish your core application inventory, simplified rationalization, redundancy comparison, and modernization roadmap.

 Enterprises have more applications than they need and rarely apply oversight to monitor the health, cost, and relative value of applications to ensure efficiency and minimal risk.
 This blueprint will help you build a streamlined application portfolio management process.